K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Check the code used in Paas-TA Portal by code-group.
 Can check whether it is used, search type, and search term.<br>
 ![39]

-2. Can check the detailed code informations by clicking the Code ID from code group.<br>
+2. Can check the detailed code information by clicking the Code ID from code group.<br>
 ![40]

 3. Click ①"Register" button from **Group Table**.
-Enter Code ID and Code Name at the pop up tab then click ②"Register" button.
+Enter Code ID and Code Name at the pop-up tab then click ②"Register" button.
 ![41]
 ![42]

 4. Click ①"Register" from **Detail Table**.
-Enter Key, Value, Summary, usage from the code detail registering pop up tab, then click ②"Register" button to complete registering.<br>
+Enter Key, Value, Summary, usage from the code detail registering pop-up tab, then click ②"Register" button to complete registering.<br>
 ![43]
 ![44]

 5. Click appropriate code(Key, Value, Summary, Usage) from**Detail Table**.
-Complete deleting the code by clicking ①"Delete" Button at the code detail pop up tab.
+Complete deleting the code by clicking ①"Delete" Button at the code detail pop-up tab.
 ![45]

 ### <a name="4.7"/>  4.7.
 Setting Information

-**Administrator menu provides ta function to retreive, register, and modify settings information on the Paas-ta portal.<br>**
+**Administrator menu provides ta function to retrieve, register, and modify settings information on the Paas-ta portal.<br>**

-1. Check setting informations used in PaaS-TA Portal.
+1. Check setting information used in PaaS-TA Portal.
 ![60]

 2. Modify and save the settings used at PaaS-TA Portal.